MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
-    <td>This method is to be called when the user attempts to create a new account with a new and unique username and new accompanying password.</td>
+    <td>This method is to be called when the user attempts to create a new account.
+This method opens a new account form window for the user to
+enter their new account information.
+The information is then sent to the database, verified, and the new account is created.
+If the information is invalid an error message is sent to the user.</br>
+Parameters:
+None

+Return:
+None</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>